programming-in-python/.github/README.md

 This site has been developed to support my Introduction to Python Programming course at Northeastern University and will remain under development for some time.

-My IoT programming book, [Programming the IoT](https://learning.oreilly.com/library/view/programming-the-internet/9781492081401/), is designed to help developers and technology executives alike better understand the technical complexities of a typical IoT ecosystem.
+If you're interested in IoT-specific applications written in Python (and Java), my IoT programming book, [Programming the IoT](https://learning.oreilly.com/library/view/programming-the-internet/9781492081401/), covers a range of exercises that will help you understand edge-based and edge-to-cloud IoT ecosystems.

 ## IMPORTANT NOTE

 All repositories and artifacts are considered EXPERIMENTAL and under active development; e.g., they are subject to change significantly for the foreseeable future.
 This includes, but is not limited to, the repositories listed here:
-- TBA: Python Application Framework (Python): [pdt-app-framework](TBA)
+- PIP Dev Framework: Programming in Python Development Framework.
+See [pip-dev-framework](TBA)

 Please refer to the individual repositories README and LICENSE* markdown files, and review the content on each repository's landing page for details on references, usage, and more.